Skip to main content

 • AllowDuplicate means that it is allowed to start independently of the previous workflow completion status.

-• RejectDuplicate means that it is not allowed to start a workflow execution using the same workflow ID at all.
+• RejectDuplicate means that it is not allowed to start a workflow_execution using the same workflow_ID at all.

 • TerminateIfRunning means terminating the current running workflow if one exists, and start a new one.